As a new teacher, what is the number one thing you need to know about teacher certification tests (TExES) in Texas?

 2. Take the content test via the PACT route or through the Program Test Approval once enrolled.

 3. Once the content test is passed, you have demonstrated subject matter knowledge to be eligible for hire.

-If you hold a bachelor’s degree or are scheduled to receive a bachelor’s degree, you are allowed to take the Content Test through Educational Testing Services (ETS) via the Pre-Admission Content Tests (PACT).
+If you hold a bachelor’s degree or are scheduled to receive a bachelor’s degree, you are allowed to take the Content Test through Pearson via the Pre-Admission Content Tests (PACT).

 Further PACT Information can be viewed here:

 Guide to the TExES – 10 Frequently Asked QuestionsView Frequently Asked Questions